In terms of your academic profile, for 2019 entry the typical A level/IB offers for our programmes are:

 - Politics, International Studies and Quantitative Methods: AAA/IB38 (there are no specific subject requirements for this course, but applicants should be able to provide evidence of a genuine commitment to the discipline of Politics, with a particular emphasis on quantitative methodology)

 - Politics and Sociology: AAB/IB36

-- Politics, International Studies and French: AAB, with grade B or higher in French at A Level/IB36 , to include 5 in HL French
+- Politics, International Studies and French: AAB, with grade B or higher in French at A Level/IB36 , to include 5 in Higher Level French

-- Politics, International Studies and Hispanic Studies: AAB, with grade B or higher in any foreign language at A Level/IB 36, to include 5 in a HL modern or classical language.
+- Politics, International Studies and Hispanic Studies: AAB, with grade B or higher in any foreign language at A Level/IB 36, to include 5 in a Higher Level modern or classical language.

-- Politics, International Studies and Italian: AAB, with grade B or higher in any foreign language at A Level/IB 36, to include 5 in HL Italian or another modern or classical language.
+- Politics, International Studies and Italian: AAB, with grade B or higher in any foreign language at A Level/IB 36, to include 5 in Higher Level Italian or another modern or classical language.

-If you have not been educated in the British system, or if you have school qualifications other than A levels, there is guidance available for typical offers and international grade equivalence on the Warwick Study pages.
+If you have school qualifications other than A levels, there is guidance available for typical offers and international grade equivalence on the Warwick Study pages.
 PAIS degrees do not have any prerequisite subjects except as stated above for joint language degrees.